 It was my first distillation for months, and the most welcome return to heart.
 The day started early with our journey to Phytology, a magical nature reserve in the heart of urban London.
-The plan was to meet face to face with the Wisdom in Nature team, who I have been working alongside remotely for the past few months.
 After a reluctant start, as if I were waking up my herbalist bones after a long sleep, I tingled with excitement as I carried my smallest alembic across central London on a clear, cold spring morning.

 Entering the Bethnal Green Nature Reserve was itself a transformative experience.
-Phytology/Wisdom in Nature team member Shumaisa gave us a gentle tour, and we met with lemon balm in the medicinal garden, setting our hearts upon her for the mini-distillation.
+A Phytology team member gave us a gentle tour, and we met with lemon balm in the medicinal garden, setting our hearts upon her for the mini-distillation.
 I recalled the work of a herbalist friend with lemon balm as a nervine for depression, and following a difficult few months in my nervous system, I intuited that this was the plant meeting I truly needed (and probably, everyone else needed to).

 Distillation always begins for me with a meeting with the alembic.
 I navigate through its different parts with the participants, many of whom will be new to the process.
 Together we explored its soft-hammered edges, and I told stories of Hamid the coppersmith who makes them, as well as of Khalissa who taught me the craft.
 Naming them always helps me to bring them into presence, and allows a certain amount of respect to flow towards them, as they are held throughout the process.
 I always remember them in the prayers I make over the distillate.